Selection and Aggregation of Conformal Prediction Sets: Introduction

 We will discuss two selection methods and two corresponding prediction regions; both are designed to obtain the smallest width among the family of regions considered.
 In each case, we consider finite sample coverage as well as finite sample width properties.
 We define different versions of oracle prediction sets and derive oracle inequalities with respect to the width/volume; these oracles are similar to those considered in~\cite{lei2018distribution}.
 We will provide the exact oracle inequality when the family of training algorithms is based on ridge regression with different penalty levels.
 None of our results assume any specific structure on the true data generating mechanism but only moment conditions.
 Furthermore, we need the observations to be independent and identically distributed for these oracle inequalities.
-In proving the validity guarantee for the first selection method, we find a surprising phenomenon about the split conformal method that allows repeated splitting of the data and choosing one of them to still yield a valid prediction region.
+In proving the validity guarantee for the first selection method, we find a surprising phenomenon about the split conformal method that allows repeated splitting of the data, and reporting (any) one of the resulting split conformal prediction sets would still yield a prediction set that is valid in terms of coverage probability.
+This is not an obvious fact.
+For instance, in Section 2.3 of~\cite{lei2018distribution}, the authors use a union bound for the validity of such a reporting from a collection of split conformal prediction intervals.
+Our results essentially imply that no such correction based on union bound is needed for approximate validity; see Theorem~\ref{thm:coverage-guarantee-minimum-width} in Section~\ref{sec:EFCP}.

-Finally, we note that a recent paper~\cite{chen2021learning} considers the problem of constructing smallest valid prediction regions out of all prediction intervals with lower and upper end points of the interval belonging to VC classes.
-The authors make use of concentration inequalities for VC classes and directly target attaining smallest prediction set without specifically using a family of training algorithms.
+Finally, we note that a recent paper~\cite{chen2021learning} considers the problem of constructing the smallest valid prediction regions out of all prediction intervals with lower and upper end points of the interval belonging to VC classes.
+The authors make use of concentration inequalities for VC classes and directly target attaining the smallest prediction set without specifically using a family of training algorithms.
 This does not use conformal prediction.
 Our approach in this paper is quite different.